hugoboulze/ChileMesh/02_slab_2D_to_3D/README.md

 Creation of a subduction interface.
 First the 2D slice of the interface is drawn.
 Then, it is extended along the path of the subduction trench.

-This mesh of the subducting plate has a constant dip angle.
+At this stage, the mesh of the subducting plate has a constant dip angle.
 It will be projected on the real Chilean slab in **Module 3**.

 Run the following script in the current directory: